kobi-hari-udemy/angular-signals/README.md

-# angular-ngrx-signals
-Material for the Angular Signals and Ngrx/signals course
+# Udemy course: Angular signals and NgRx/signals

+## Why would we want to use signals?

+### The magic behind angular - Automatic change detection